 Apple cider vinegar helps to lower the pH in your dog’s ear.
 This makes life tough for pathogenic bacteria and fungi, and it usually leads to their eradication.
-Then, beneficial bacteria will be able to recolonize your dog’s ear and prevent recurrence.
+Then, beneficial bacteria will be able to recolonize your dog’s ear and prevent a recurrence.

 To use apple cider vinegar, make a dilute solution by mixing it with an equal amount of water.
 Then, swab the solution around your dog’s ears with a piece of clean gauze.
 Repeat once every day until your dog’s ears heal.

-The solution can then be swabbed onto your dog’s ears or applied with an eye dropper.
+The solution can then be swabbed onto your dog’s ears or applied with an eyedropper.
 Apply once per day until your dog’s symptoms improve.